Purdue-CS193/homework-0-ikhlaasbhat/index.md

+# Ikhlaas's First CS193 Homework

+- CS193 is a cool introduction to Purdue CS
+- Awesome to be taught by other students
+- Lots of students gives a great environment

-## Welcome to GitHub Pages 1
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
-2

-### Markdown 3
+### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for